How to Use Transitions in an Essay

 Here are a few things for you to consider when writing a paragraph transition;

-In this article, we have learned to use transition words and phrases, but occasionally you may need to write full transition sentences.
+We have learned to use transition words and phrases in this article, but occasionally you may need to write full transition sentences.
 This is especially true for longer academic writing pieces, such as a dissertation where you might not express the transitions clearly with the help of transition words and phrases.

 While you want to be as concise as possible, you cannot compromise the clarity of transitions.